skip to main content

 Built to Be Sustainable

-For more than a decade, Caltech has committed to green building principles, and today, one-sixth of the campus building space is certified as LEED Gold or better.
+For more than a decade, Caltech has committed to green building principles, and today, more than one-sixth of the campus building space is certified as LEED Gold or better.
 LEED stands for Leadership in Energy and Environmental Design and is a rating system developed by the U.S. Green Building Council.

-The campus now features 12 LEED-certified buildings, up from four in 2011.
+The campus now features 13 LEED-certified buildings, up from four in 2011.
 Caltech LEED certification includes eight buildings rated Gold and four rated Platinum.
-Since 2008, 747,000 square feet of renovated or new building space has been certified.
+Since 2008, 827,167 square feet of renovated or new building space has been certified.

 Caltech has gone beyond LEED in piloting sustainable laboratory design techniques, transforming historic spaces into cutting-edge laboratories, and reconceiving campus utilities.